Pakistan's ex-PM Sharif bailed on medical grounds | DW | 25.10.2019

 Several possible health conditions

-The health minister for the province of Punjab, Yasmin Rashid, said on Friday Sharif was believed to be suffering from an immune system disorder and his condition was stable.
+The health minister for the province of Punjab, Yasmin Rashid, said on Friday Sharif was believed to be suffering from an immune system disorder.

 The government, meanwhile, has said Sharif was suffering from a low blood platelet level, perhaps from taking a certain medication.

-In March, he won a previous six-week appeal for bail, also medical grounds.
+In March, he won an earlier six-week bail appeal, also on medical grounds.

 Read more: Ishaq Dar: Pakistani PM Imran Khan 'responsible for current economic mess'

-Ausaf said the formal release would likely be delayed until the court hears a separate appeal next week, which pertains to a secnod corruption conviction against Sharif.
+Ausaf said on Friday that the formal release would likely be delayed until the court hears a separate appeal next week, which pertains to a second corruption conviction against Sharif.

-It was not clear if Sharif would be moved to another hospital or allowed to go abroad for treatment, as his lawyer had requested.
+It was not clear if his client would be moved to another hospital or allowed to go abroad for treatment.

 Prime Minister Imran Khan on Thursday said his sincere prayers were with Sharif and he had directed that he should receive the best healthcare.